Windows OS Hub

 • PowerShell

-If you accidentally deleted or replaced one or more system default fonts in Windows 10 or Windows 8.1 you can try to restore them.
-The issue of missing fonts can appear as follows: in system dialog boxes (and some other windows) instead of normal characters you can see something strange or unreadable symbols are displayed.
+If you accidentally deleted or replaced one or more system fonts in Windows, you can try to restore the default fonts.
+The issue of missing fonts can appear as follows: in system dialog boxes (and some other windows) instead of normal characters, you can see strange or unreadable symbols.
 In our example, these are hieroglyphs and squares.
-This problem can occur after a third-party app is uninstalled, which also deleted several system default fonts (up to complete cleaning fonts files in C:\Windows\Fonts).
-Also the problem with fonts can occurs when a certain program replaces one of the standard fonts with its own one during installation.
+This problem can occur after a third-party app is uninstalled, which also deleted several system default font files (up to complete cleaning the font files folder C:\Windows\Fonts).
+Also, the problem with fonts can occur when a certain program replaces one of the default fonts with its own one during installation.

-In this article we’ll discuss ways to restore corrupted system fonts in Windows 10 and Windows 8.1 to their clean state.
+In this article, we’ll discuss ways to restore corrupted system fonts in Windows 10 and Windows 11 to a clean system state.

 broken fonts in Windows 10 / 8.1